How do Tiles work?

 Suggested Tiles show sites that may be of interest, based on categories from your frecent browsing history.
 These tiles are clearly denoted as Suggested.

+These tiles may be suggested by Mozilla or a paid partner.
 Suggested Tiles for partner sites are denoted as Sponsored.

 What data is being collected and why?